nachocifu/searchEngine/README.md

 The state value will be the sum of the players distances to all boxes.
 #### euclidean
 Similar to Manhattan heuristic but distances are measured with Euclides formula.
-### Deadlock
-Understood as a possible state where no solutions will be reachable from that point on based on the distribution of objects on the board.
-Multiple types of deadlocks are possible, each having different possible approaches for handling with their pros and cons.
-This implementation handles the case where a box is blocked and will never be able to move again.
-When presented with this cases, the heuristic will give the maximum value possible to such states.
-- If a box is besides two walls and is not a target cell, then that box wont be possible to be removed from that corner ever.
-Will be considered as a blocked box.
-- If a box is blocked by a wall, and a box or two or more boxes, these boxes are evaluated to see if they can be eventually moved or if are also blocked.
-If any of the boxes are blocked by one or more boxes, those are recursively checked.

 ## Running
 On a terminal, position your current directory on the root folder of this project (same level as this README).
 Follow the instructions on the following subsections.